bottlepy/bottle/docs/docs.md

 ## Template Syntax

+An updated and more detailed documentation is available [here](/api/html/stpl.html).

 The template syntax is a very thin layer around the Python language.
 It's main purpose is to ensure correct indention of blocks, so you can format your template without worrying about indentions.
 It does not prevent your template code from doing bad stuff, so **never ever** execute template code from untrusted sources.

 Here is how it works:

   * Lines starting with `%` are interpreted as python code.
-You can intend these lines but you don't have to.
+You can indent these lines but you don't have to.
 The template engine handles the correct indention of python blocks.
   * A line starting with `%end` closes a python block opened by `%if ...`, `%for ...` or other block statements.
 Explicitly closing of blocks is required.
   * Every other line is just returned as text.
   * `{{...}}` within a text line is replaced by the result of the included python statement.
-This is useful to include template variables.
+This is used to include template variables.
   * The two statements `%include` and `%rebase` have special meanings

 Here is a simple example, printing a HTML-list of names.